projectsyn/reclass-rs/README.md

   * reclass-rs uses the `fancy-regex` crate for regex patterns in `class_mappings`.
     The `fancy-regex` crate should support most regex patterns supported by Python.

+Additionally the implementation introduces the following new features:

+* Option `verbose_warnings` which generates additional informational messages on standard error
+* Default values for references

+> [!TIP]
+> Documentation for Reclass extensions introduced by reclass-rs can be found at [README-extensions.md](./README-extensions.md).

 The following Kapicorp Reclass features aren't supported:

 * Inventory Queries